dusandjovanovic/-spark-yelp-dataset-sentiment-analysis/README.md

 Task is located in a **separate runnable java class** and all associted code is located in the `.java` files which will be explained.
 Dataset files and helper text files are placed in the `resources` folder and loaded locally.

+`Subtask01PolarityByReview.java` and `Subtask02TopBusinesses.java` are runnable classes for outputing review poalrities and top-k businesses with gathered polaraty values in mind.
+In the end, the class named `Main.java` incorporates both subtasks from separate classes into one job.

 The location of output files is the outputs/ folder.
-Output files are named accordingly to the coresponding subtask such as `output-01.csv` is the output file of the first subtask and `output-main.csv` is the output file of the main task.
+Output folders are named accordingly to the coresponding subtask such where `output-02` is the output folder of the Second subtask and `output-main-topK` is the output folder of the same subtask, just outputed from the shared class.

 ```
 /